Amy Mastura (album): Production

 In 1993, Amy Mastura joined Asia Bagus talent show in Japan and became its runner-up.
 Following her winning at the show, she was signed to Pony Canyon for a 5-album deal, initially to record an English-language album.
 Amy Mastura agreed upon the condition that she would be given creative freedom to choose the material for her album of her own.
 She later took decision to record a Malay-language album as it was suitable for her rather than recorded songs in English and Japanese.

 Prior to her debut album's release, Amy released her debut single with composer and record producer Azmeer, entitled "Harapan Semalam".
 The album was recorded in eight months, from January to August 1994 at the RMP Studios in Kuala Lumpur.
 The album's recording hours were also affected due to her work schedule as a stewardess at the Malaysia Airlines.
 Japanese composer, Tetsuji Hayashi composed a song titled "Istimewa".
 Goh Boon Hoe composed two songs for the album - "Ucapan" and "Suria Khatulistiwa".
 Amran Omar and actor Azmil Mustapha wrote the lyrics for two songs respectively, with Amran wrote the lyrics for "Meniti Hari" and "Warkah Biru", while Azmil wrote the lyrics for "Flora dan Fauna" and "Istimewa".

-In the album, there is a song called "Kasih", written by Ron and Israeli composer Noam Kaniel and written by Iriyantie E. This song was quite popular among many people due of its beautiful lyrics and melody.
+In the album, there is a song called "Kasih", written by Ron and Israeli composer Noam Kaniel and written by Iriyantie E. This song was quite popular among many people due to its beautiful lyrics and melody.
 Amy Mastura found this difficult and took six takes to record "Kasih" as she wanted to "get the right feel" for the song.

 Release and reception

-The album was released on 4 September 1994 in Malaysia and on 21 October in Japan, with "Meniti Hari" and "Jawapan Kasih" released as lead singles.
-"Kasih", "Warkah Biru" and "Suria Khatulistiwa" were later released as further singles.
+The album was released on 4 September 1994 in Malaysia and on 21 October in Japan, with "Kasih", "Meniti Hari" and "Jawapan Kasih" released as lead singles.
+"Warkah Biru" and "Suria Khatulistiwa" were later released as further singles.
 The album was well received upon release and sold over 50,000 copies in 4 months after its release.
-As of April 1996, the album sold over 100,000 copies and certified Double Platinum.
+As of April 1996, the album sold over 100,000 copies and certified Double Platinum and in Japan, the album sold 100,000 copies and certified Gold.

 Roslen Fadzil of Harian Metro called the album as "the special one", while Zulkifli Ali of Berita Minggu also praised the album.